Home Hazards

 Birmingham Community Healthcare Trust provide a Falls and Fracture Prevention service, aimed at adults aged 60 and above who have fallen or experienced a fracture of hip, wrist or vertebrae in the past 12 months.

-Birmingham City Council, working with the NHS, has set up free sessions to support people who are at risk of falling to provide information and support to help them feel safer and move more confidently.
+Birmingham City Council is working with the NHS to provide free walking stick ferrules replacement (the rubber end to a walking sticks and frames) and mobility support, aimed at adults who are at risk of falling to provide information and support to help them feels safer and move more confidently.

-- Walking stick tip (known as ferrules) checks and replacement
+- Walking stick tip (ferrules) checks and replacement (the rubber end to a walking sticks and frames

 - Referrals to specialist falls services

-Come and speak to your community NHS professionals about ways you can stay well - no need to book, just drop-in!
+Come and speak to your community NHS professionals about ways you can stay well, no booking needed.